m4sterbunny/NL/how-it-works.md

 author: unknown
 proofDate: na
 editor: HB
 comments: First pass iteration over existing skeleton doc https://docs.neon-labs.org/docs/about/how_it_works.
 TODO update image use of front-end > frontend, back-end > backend, end-point > endpoint.
 Inline HTML todos in place.
-NB dropping RPC, Ethereum does not repeatedly use RPC
+NB dropping RPC, Ethereum does not repeatedly use RPC.
+Consider a use case to follow the explainer -- simple tx with links to the block explorer to demo tx.
 supportingContent: 1. requires overview page covering API services 2. links to educational resources external OR internal "Learn" area.
 ---